-1. When the Module Assessment Board has agreed the marks, with or without moderation, the Chair and the External Examiner sign the marksheet where paper copies are still provided, or together confirm the submission of marks into the student record.
+- 1. When the Module Assessment Board has agreed the marks, with or without moderation, the Chair and the External Examiner sign the marksheet where paper copies are still provided, or together recommend the submission of marks into the student record.
 Where multiple marksheets require signature, a cover sheet may be signed instead to confirm this.
-The significance of this process, and the procedure to be followed if the External Examiner is unable or unwilling to sign the marksheet, is described in the External Examiners Handbook.
-The External Examiner does not normally undertake this process for marksheets for modules that do not contribute to an award or the classification of an award, e.g. Level 4 modules in an Honours degree programme.

-- After the External Examiner has completed this process, no marks may be changed, other than in exceptional circumstances and with the written agreement of the External Examiner.
-Marks approved at the MAB may not be released to individual students until all assessment results are published by Registry Services. - 3.
-NB: For Level 5 and 6 modules, any changes to the module mark sheets made at the Module Assessment Board must be recorded in the minutes.
+The significance of this process, and the procedure to be followed if the External Examiner is unable or unwilling to sign the marksheet, is described in the Handbook for External Examiners and Moderators. - After the External Examiner has completed this process, no marks may be changed, other than in exceptional circumstances and with the written agreement of the External Examiner.
+Marks recommended at the MAB may not be released to individual students until all assessment results are published by Registry. - 3.
+For Level 5 and 6 modules, any changes to the module mark sheets made at the Module Assessment Board must be recorded in the minutes.